PedrelliLuca/ToonTanks/notes.md

 The GameStart and GameOver BP functions, which are called on the C++ side (TankGameModeBase.cpp) will create our widgets!

 There is a create widget node, but this is not enough to show the widgets, this node just creates them!
-To show them we need another node, AddToViewport
+To show them we need another node, AddToViewport.
+But, **BEFORE DOING THAT, we need to set the values our widgets need!**

+Flow: Create widgets -> set variables -> add to viewport.